LeighAllenDev/React-ProductiveYou/README.md

 For pages that send or receive data through the API I use the chrome developer tools to see the terminal which will give more detailed information if there is an issue with a get or push request. then commit my changes and try to fix the error, with each step committing so that, if needed, I can go back through previous versions.

+### Additional Testing
+On getting a resub for this project, I performed additional tests.
+I had successfully deployed this project to **Heroku**, however I hadn't properly checked to make sure it worked correctly.
+As it turned out, users were unable to register an account or log in, this was due to an error with the API where I hadn't correctly set up the cors headers.
+After fixing that through the API repository, users are now able to login, create accounts and update all parts of this site as intended.

 ### Version Control

 During the development of this React project I have continually used GitHub and Git for version control.
 With every project, there are huge benefits to using version control such as Git, examples of these are as follows: